Conflict Minerals Disclosure

 We received inconclusive information from some of our direct suppliers.
-We also received information from 16 of our direct suppliers, or approximately 3.6% of the 439 suppliers that responded to our surveys, indicating those direct suppliers may source a portion of their 3TG from smelters or refiners that obtain their ore from the Covered Countries.
-Of the 16 suppliers who responded that their products do contain 3TG, seven suppliers note that they provide tin compounds, which based on informal guidance form the SEC is not considered in-scope under the Rule.
+We also received information from 13 of our direct suppliers, or approximately 3% of the 437 suppliers that responded to our surveys, indicating those direct suppliers may source a portion of their 3TG from smelters or refiners that obtain their ore from the Covered Countries.
+Of the 13 suppliers who responded that their products do contain 3TG, seven suppliers note that they provide tin compounds, which based on informal guidance from the SEC is not considered in-scope under the Rule.
 Out of an abundance of caution, absent definitive guidance, we have included such compounds in our diligence and inquiry.
 Another six suppliers provided CMRT responses at a company or division level that included information on all products sold by the supplier to its customers, even though Quanex may have purchased only a limited subset of components or products from the supplier.
 Therefore, the information provided by these suppliers was not necessarily limited to smelters or refiners that were potentially part of the Quanex supply chain.
 All suppliers have confirmed that the 3TG is sourced from compliant sources and/or that they require their own suppliers to maintain conflict-free supply chains.
 Overall, sourcing information about our products in their entirety is not yet available.
 However, after reviewing the results of our due diligence, we did not find evidence to suggest that any of the 3TG in our supply chain funded or benefited armed groups in the Covered Countries.

 VI.
 Process Considerations

 We will continue to communicate our expectations and make inquiries regarding Conflict Minerals compliance and supply chain due diligence to our direct suppliers.
-We will also continue to undertake additional fact and risk assessments where necessary, and monitor changes in supplier circumstances that may impact their Conflict Minerals compliance and due diligence practices, which in turn may impact our continued engagement of and relationship with certain suppliers.
+We will also continue to undertake additional fact and risk assessments, where necessary, and monitor changes in supplier circumstances that may impact their Conflict Minerals compliance and due diligence practices, which in turn may impact our continued engagement of and relationship with certain suppliers.
 As part of our risk mitigation efforts, we expect our suppliers who are using smelters or refiners that are not verified as conformant with the Responsible Minerals Assurance Process to publicly demonstrate progress toward a fully conformant supply chain.
 If we become aware of suppliers whose sourcing practices with respect to 3TG continually raise red-flag risks, we may take steps to reevaluate the business relationship with those suppliers.
 We expect our direct suppliers to take similar measures with their suppliers to ensure alignment with our sourcing philosophy throughout our supply chain.